Efficient AllReduce with Stragglers: Experiments

-We run experiments on different multi-GPU setups.
-Our primary testbed is a VM with 8 80GB Nvidia A100 GPUs connected by NVSwitch~\cite{runpod2025}, enabling any-to-any connectivity with 600 GB/s bidirectional P2P bandwidth.
-We also run experiments on one node of the Perlmutter supercomputer~\cite{nersc_perlmutter_architecture} with 4 40GB Nvidia A100 GPUs fully connected with NVLink 3.0, enabling 200 GB/s bidirectional P2P bandwidth (results in \S\ref{sec:perlmutter}).
-We use CUDA events on GPU rank 0 to capture the runtime.
-End-to-end training experiments can be found in \S\ref{sec:e2e-evals} and \S\ref{sec:e2e-simulation}.
+\myparab{Setup.} We run experiments on several multi-GPU testbeds: (1) NVIDIA DGX H100, 8$\times$80GB H100 GPUs connected by NVLink 4.0 (450 GB/s P2P) and NVSwitch 3.0; (2) NVIDIA DGX A100, 8$\times$80GB A100 GPUs connected by NVLink 3.0 (300 GB/s P2P) and NVSwitch 2.0; (3) a node of the Perlmutter supercomputer~\citep{nersc_perlmutter_architecture}, with 4$\times$40GB A100 GPUs fully connected (mesh) by NVLink 3.0 for 100 GB/s P2P (results in \S\ref{sec:perlmutter}).
+(1) and (2) are VMs obtained through RunPod~\citep{runpod2025}.
+We use CUDA events on GPU rank 0 to measure the runtime.

 \myparab{Varying buffer size.} We first assume the straggler delay can mask the \reducescatter{} precondition and measure runtime from this point to capture performance for ideal use cases of our algorithm.
 (For Broadcast, we assume the entire \allreduce{} precondition has completed.)
-Following the standard for benchmarking \allreduce{}, we evaluate the communication time as we scale the buffer size in powers of 2 (in bytes).
-NCCL behaves unpredictably when the P2P data transfer size (chunk size) is not a multiple of 1 KiB, so we pad buffers for \sysname{} to ensure the chunk size is the lowest multiple of 1 KiB \emph{greater} than $\tfrac{s}{n-1}$ (for baselines, the chunking scheme inherently ensures this when $s$ is a power of 2).
+Following the standard for benchmarking \allreduce{} performance, we evaluate the communication time as we scale the buffer size in powers of 2 (in bytes).
+NCCL behaves unpredictably when the P2P data transfer size (\ie chunk size) is not a multiple of 4 KiB (page size), so we pad buffers for \sysname{} to ensure the chunk size is the lowest multiple of 4 KiB \emph{greater} than $\tfrac{s}{n-1}$ (for baselines, the chunking scheme inherently ensures this when $s$ is a power of 2).
 For each buffer size, we run 50 iterations per algorithm and report the mean, with error bars for the standard error of the mean.